University of Pennsylvania

 Meet the Board

-Temi is a Nigerian-American and a junior in Wharton studying Management with a minor in African Studies.
+Temi is a Nigerian-American and a senior in Wharton studying Management with a minor in African Studies.
 She is passionate about fostering intercultural dialogue, advocating for the minority community, breaking down oppressive systems at Penn, and building allyship.
 This year, she hopes to make UMC more active, supportive, and vocal on campus.
 Please don't hesitate to reach out to her if you have any ideas or concerns at email@example.com!

-Krisna Maddy, also known by her friends as K-Sizzle, is a sophomore hailing from Miami, Fl.
+Krisna Maddy, also known by her friends as K-Sizzle, is a junior hailing from Miami, Fl.
 When she's not hiding away from the cold winters she greatly enjoys going on Center City excursions, and finding the best pancakes in Philly.
 She also spends much of her time doing laboratory research as she pursues her major in biochemistry.

-Will Wang is a junior in the College and Wharton studying Biology and Healthcare Management.
+Will Wang is a senior in the College and Wharton studying Biology and Healthcare Management.
 He identifies as Taiwanese-Korean-American and is on a quest to find someone who shares this background as he has yet to meet one.
 His interests include PTS, coffee shops, PTS, identity politics, and PTS.
 He is passionate about working with the rest of the Penn community to foster a culture of empathy and solidarity, and is excited for a great year!

-Joy Pickens is a junior from a small suburb outside of Chicago.
+Natasha is a sophomore from a small suburb outside of Chicago.
 She loves kittens, babies, and Drake.
 At Penn, she is studying Political Science, Urban Education, and Africana Studies.
 This is Joy’s first year on UMC board, and she’s super hype to be a part of the team!
 She hopes to be able to facilitate intercommunication between the various cultural groups on campus—all with the aim of creating greater unity in Penn’s minority communities.
 Beyond interculturalism, Joy is also passionate about civic engagement, social equity, and education reform.
 She’s excited to see how she can combine her passions this year on board!

-Maya Arthur C'18 is a sophomore in the College and probably will declare Sociology!!
+Maya Arthur C'18 is a junior in the College and probably will declare Sociology!!
 Over the summer, she found out she probably isn’t allergic to cats.
 She is grateful even though the past 15 years have been a lie.
 When Maya is not being co-programming chair of UMC, you can find her at the Kelly Writer’s House distracting her boss or in the library crying and watching vlogs (simultaneously).
 She also now sells glasses for Warby Parker and uses her money from that solely on Amazon Prime.
 She really hopes to incorporate social work in the arts community and provide accessibility to the arts, but right now she likes cats.

 Marketing & Publicity Chair

-Imani Solan is a freshman in Wharton currently planning to concentrate in finance and marketing.
+Imani Solan is a sophomore in Wharton currently planning to concentrate in finance and marketing.
 She is from Montebello, New York.
 Fun fact she is short sprinter for the track and field team.
 This is her first year on board and she is super excited to spread UMC's mission and goals throughout campus.

 Outreach & Admissions Chair